History BA (Hons) module details

 This module explores the centrality of multiculturalism and ethnicity in the development of the modern world.
 Focusing mainly on the nineteenth and twentieth centuries, you will tackle themes that might include theories and criticisms of the concept of multiculturalism, histories and experiences of migration, theories of diaspora, the social and economic status of minorities, the ways in which ethnic, racial, migrant, religious or other types of minorities interact with the dominant society and culture, and the representation of these experiences in sports and visual culture.
 You will examine case studies which may include the Jewish community in Britain, the global African diaspora, the origins of multicultural Britain, among others.

-Primary source analysis, 40%: You will analyse one primary source related to the topics of the module in 2000 words.
+Primary source analysis, 40%: You will analyse one primary source related to the topics of the module.

 Block 3: Humans and the Natural World